hearnadam/CSV-DNA-Analysis/README.md

-# CSV-DNA-Analysis
+# CSV-DNA-Analysis: CSV-DNA-Analysis: A faster & easier method to analyze genomic data.

 ## Note: This project is not complete & should not be used without significant modification.

-### CSV-DNA-Analysis: A faster & easier method to analyze genomic data.

 **This project assumes the DNA data follows 23andme data format (As of December 2020).**